menu icon

 Modules

-This module introduces students to the art therapy skills needed to practice effectively with issues of culture, race, gender, sexuality, class and disability.
-Placement learning, over 24 days throughout the academic year, is an integral part of the module and focusses on intersectionality and difference in art therapy.
-Whilst on placement students will typically begin to learn how to adapt art therapy practice to meet differing needs and how to work in partnership with service users.
+This module introduces students to the core art therapy skills needed for safe practice with Service Users.
+There is a particular focus on HCPC Standards of Proficiency and the essential components of safe effective practice.
+Placement learning, typically over 24 days throughout the academic year, is an integral part of the module and focusses on safe practice and good governance.
+Students will begin to learn how art materials can be used to help build and maintain helpful relationships with service users.
 Teaching on this module will frequently involve the use of art making as an aid to reflection and learning.
 Students will be encouraged to be active learners, and a combination of lectures, seminars and workshops will aid the integration of theory and practice.

 Tuition fees